LuckPerms/LuckPerms/README.md

 In order to contribute to and make changes to the plugin, you will need the dependencies listed above, plus the [Lombok plugin](https://projectlombok.org/download.html) for your IDE.

 #### Pull Requests
-If you make any changes or improvements to the plugin which you think would be beneficial upstream, please consider making a Pull Request to merge your changes back into the upstream project. (especially if your changes are bug fixes!)
+If you make any changes or improvements to the plugin which you think would be beneficial to others, please consider making a pull request to merge your changes back into the upstream project. (especially if your changes are bug fixes!)

-LuckPerms loosely follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), with a few minor changes here and there.
+LuckPerms loosely follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 Generally, try to copy the style of code found in the class you're editing.

 #### Project Layout
 The project is split up into 5 seperate modules.

-* **API** - The public facing API classes used by other plugins when integrating with LuckPerms.
-This is basically just a collection of interfaces implemented inside of the plugin.
+* **API** - The public, semantically versioned API used by other plugins wishing to integrate with and retrieve data from LuckPerms.
+This module (for the most part) does not contain any implementation itself, and is provided by the plugin.
-* **Common** - This includes all of the classes shared by separate implementations of LuckPerms.
-This is where the bulk of the project is.
+* **Common** - The common module contains most of the code which implements the respective LuckPerms plugins.
+This abstract module reduces duplicated code throughout the project.
-* **Bukkit, BungeeCord & Sponge** - Includes all of the platform specific classes used to implement LuckPerms on each of the 3 supported platforms.
+* **Bukkit, BungeeCord & Sponge** - Each use the common module to implement plugins on the respective server platforms.

 ## License
 LuckPerms is licensed under the permissive MIT license.
 Please see [`LICENSE.txt`](https://github.com/lucko/LuckPerms/blob/master/LICENSE.txt) for more info.

-## Why use LuckPerms?
-The main features of LuckPerms are detailed on this wiki page: [Why LuckPerms?](https://github.com/lucko/LuckPerms/wiki/Why-LuckPerms)

-### Bukkit
-See [here](https://luckperms.lucko.me/assets/bukkit-compare.png) for a comparison chart showing the differences between LuckPerms and other permission plugins for Bukkit.

-### Sponge
-LuckPerms is currently the only maintained and 'working' permissions plugin for Sponge servers.

 ## Thanks
 Thanks to ej-technologies for granting LuckPerms an open source licence to their [Java Profiling Software](http://www.ej-technologies.com/products/jprofiler/overview.html "Java Profiler").